Web4-Organisation/Web4-Role-Tailor/README.md

-# RoleTailor
+# Web4RoleTailor

-Welcome to **RoleTailor**, an intelligent tool designed to help you define user roles and permissions for your applications with ease.
-By leveraging AI, RoleTailor guides you through an interactive process, suggesting roles and generating ready-to-use configuration files in JSON or YAML format.
+Welcome to **Web4RoleTailor**, an intelligent tool designed to help you define user roles and permissions for your applications with ease.
+By leveraging AI, Web4RoleTailor guides you through an interactive process, suggesting roles and generating ready-to-use configuration files in JSON or YAML format.

 ## ✨ Features